 Our partnership agreement provides that we and our subsidiaries may borrow funds from our general partner and its affiliates.
-Our general partner and its affiliates may not borrow funds from us, the operating partnership, or its operating subsidiaries, other than in connection with Sunoco, Inc's centralized cash management program.
+Our general partner and its affiliates may not borrow funds from us, the operating partnership or the subsidiaries.

 We do not have any officers or employees and rely solely on officers and employees of our general partner and its affiliates.